jansucan/beginner-os-developer-diary/README.md

 would show a way of thinking and dead ends as I'm starting from scratch without any significat previous practical experience in an OS internals.

+# Development tools

+I need to decide which tools to use for experimenting with OS development.